davenquinn/xenoliths/paper/text/chapters/02-methods.md

 \~5000 pixel grid atop coregistered optical scans and electron backscatter mosaics `[Figure textures]`.
-Volumetric modes were converted to %wt using representative densities for spinel-facies peridotite. <!--Maybe show these densities? --> Results are shown in Figure \ref{fig:modes}. <!--Should make a table about this-->
+Volumetric modes were converted to %wt using representative densities for spinel-facies peridotite. <!--TODO: Maybe show these densities? --> Results are shown in `Figure modes`. <!--Should make a table about this-->

 <!--[[textures]]-->